 Invasive Species: Non-native species may outcompete native plants and native pollinators, thereby affecting the ecosystem and, hence, the local pollination dynamics.

-Transfer of pollen grains from the anther of a flower to the stigma of the same or another flower, facilitating fertilization.
+Pollination is the transfer of pollen grains from the anther of a flower to the stigma of the same or another flower, facilitating fertilisation.

 Self-pollination and cross-pollination are the main types of pollination.